ietf-rats-wg/ietf-rats-usecases/draft-richardson-rats-usecases.md

 Use case name:

 : Autonomous

 Who will use it:

 : network operators

-Attestation type:
+Role Workflow:

 : passport

-Attesting Party:
+Attester:

 : manufacturer of OS or hardware system